 6. Practising compassion

-Mindfulness teaches us to practise self-compassion as well as compassion towards others.
+Mindfulness teaches us to practice compassion toward ourselves as well as others.
 Instead of judging your partner, look at him or her with compassion and empathy.
-You will find yourself focussing on the positives.
+You will find yourself focusing on the positives.
+Reality slows down when you are mindful.
+Suddenly, you start feeling like you can see everything in the minutest detail.

 7. Touching mindfully